it23782518/animal-recognizer/README.md

 This project can be deployed on Vercel.
 For optimal performance, you may need to configure Vercel to properly handle the Python backend.

+### Special Deployment Considerations for Animal Recognizer

+When deploying this application to Vercel, there are several specific considerations:

+1. **Python Backend**: Vercel requires special configuration for Python serverless functions:
+   - Create a `vercel.json` file in the root directory with the following content:
+     ```json
+     {
+       "functions": {
+         "src/server/*.py": {
+           "runtime": "vercel-python@3.1.0"
+         }
+       },
+       "routes": [
+         { "src": "/api/predict", "dest": "/api/predict.ts" }
+       ]
+     }
+     ```

+2. **Machine Learning Model**:
+   - The large ML model file (`animal_model.h5`) may exceed Vercel's size limits
+   - Consider uploading the model to a cloud storage service (AWS S3, Google Cloud Storage)
+   - Modify the prediction code to download the model at runtime
+   - Alternatively, convert the model to a smaller format (TensorFlow.js, ONNX, etc.)

+3. **Dependencies**:
+   - Create a `requirements.txt` file in the root directory:
+     ```
+     tensorflow==2.9.0
+     pillow==9.2.0
+     numpy==1.23.1
+     ```

+4. **Memory and Timeout Limits**:
+   - Vercel has a default timeout of 10 seconds for serverless functions
+   - Model loading and inference may exceed this limit
+   - Consider optimizing your model or upgrading to a paid plan for higher limits

 ### Vercel Deployment Troubleshooting

 If you encounter any of the following common errors when deploying to Vercel, here are some troubleshooting steps: